Star Cruises fleet

-- Beginning December 3rd to the end of March 2017, Dream Cruises offers a range of 2-Nights week-end cruises and alternating 5-Nights Sunday cruises from Singapore to destinations in the Straits of Malacca and in Java Sea.
+- Between December 3, 2016, and March 2017, Dream Cruises offers a range of 2-Nights week-end cruises and alternating 5-Nights Sunday cruises from Singapore (Marina Bay terminal) to destinations in the Straits of Malacca and in Java Sea.
 The 5-night "Straits of Malacca Cruise" features the popular Kuala Lumpur-Penang-Phuket itinerary to the launch of a brand new and highly anticipated 5-Night itinerary in Java Sea to Surabaya and North Bali, capable only with the high speed design of the Genting Dream, which can sail at over 23 kn.
 Passengers can combine both itineraries (Straits of Malacca and Java Sea) into a back-to-back cruise (12-night combined itinerary) with the option of spending the weekend in between either on the cruise ship or in a Singapore hotel.

 - From April to October 2018, new itineraries offer new destinations in South China Sea and Java Sea.